sezanzeb/sezanlight/readme.md

 Reads your screen contents and sends it to a remote raspberry that has single-color rgb lights, which are controlled using one PWM gpio pin per R, G and B.

-Using Xlib in c++ was the fastest way to read screen pixels I have come across.
 Since there is only a single color that needs to be figured out, the whole process can be kept minimalistic.
 Therefore It's rather fast.
 It sparsly checks a few places on the screen (150 pixels by default) and puts extra weight on those with high saturation and high lightness.

+**worked with:**
+- manjaro xfce
+- manjaro cinnamon

-# dependencies
+# Dependencies

-TODO, check when I deploy the whole thing onto the htpc

 manjaro: